PaskaPinishkes/hid-mitm-plus/README.md

 # Support

-The best way to get your questions answered is by asking in the [AtlasNX discord](https://discord.gg/qbRAuy7).
+The best way to get your questions answered is by asking me in Discord (ignacio#5841).

 Please don't pollute the issue-tracker with general usage questions.